philip-r-butler/LateRooms_InterviewKata_Checkout/README.md

 # Solution notes
 ## Design decisions
-* Example code suggests using Java or C#.
+* Example code  in test suggested using Java or C#.
 * I decided to use Javascript instead of Java or C# because I have a pre-configured development environment for this language.
 * Created four javascript modules,
   * checkout-app.js - defines and initialises application object literal